 These brand guidelines usually come in the form of a brand style guide or brand book which displays your brand assets, brand colours, brand voice, overall brand consistency and other important brand elements.

 Why are brand guidelines important and how can they help your brand?

 All the combined elements of your brand are evaluated and subconsciously taken in by consumers.
-The brand that you present is what is going to make your business memorable and likeable, so you better have a strong understanding of how to portray that brand accurately.
+The brand you present is what's going to make your business memorable and likeable, so you better have a strong understanding of how to portray that brand accurately.